by Andrea M. Darcy

 Time to stop the cycle of highs and lows?
 We connect you with London’s top talk therapists who help with depression.
 Or use our booking site to find a UK-wide registered therapist or online counselling that you can access from anywhere.

-Andrea Blundell is the editor and lead writer of this site, trained in coaching and person-centred counselling.
+Andrea M. Darcy is the editor and lead writer of this site, trained in coaching and person-centred counselling.
 She knows all too well the ins and outs of depression.